ishantanu/tfl-rust/README.md

     - Gets lines that match the specified line ids
     - Gets lines that serve the given modes.
     - Gets the line status for all lines with a given severity
+    - Gets the line status for given line ids during the provided dates e.g Minor Delays
+    - Gets the line status of for all lines for the given modes
+    - Gets the line status of for given line ids e.g Minor Delays
+    - Gets the timetable for a specified station on the give line
+    - Gets the timetable for a specified station on the give line with specified destination
+    - Search for lines or routes matching the query string

 ## Limitations
 - Currently, the enum types created for Lines does not contain buses starting with numeric characters (e.g. 101).